The Corniche Doha – Qatar’s Tranquil Beachside Boulevard

 - Al Mourjan Restaurant – Traditional Arabic cuisine with an outdoor terrace on the Corniche.

-- Burj Al-Hamam – Lebanese dining with panorama of the sea.
+- Burj Al-Hamam – Lebanese dining with a panorama of the sea.

 - The newly opened Belhambar Restaurant at Dhow Harbour boasts a breathtaking architectural design and a signature outdoor seating area.